 - Sift together the flour, baking powder, baking soda, salt, and spices into a medium bowl and set aside.
 In a large bowl, use a stand mixer to cream together the butter granulated sugar, and brown sugar.

 - Add the eggs one at a time and continue to mix until incorporated.
 Use a rubber spatula to occasionally scrape the sides and bottom of the bowl.
-Add the reserved reduced apple cider, buttermilk, and vanilla extract, mixing to combine.
+Add the condensed apple cider, buttermilk, and vanilla extract, mixing to combine.
 Add the flour mixture and combine.

 - Gently fold the grated apples into the batter.